Requests & responses

 URL layout

 Section titled “URL layout”All platform endpoints share the path prefix /platform/v1.
-Combine with your host (for example https://api.fleet.co) to build full URLs.
+Combine it with your host (for example https://api.fleet.co) to build full URLs.

 Path IDs